willygodwin/Employee-Tracker/README.md

 ## Installation Instructions
 First ensure you have run 'npm init', then ensure that you run 'npm install inquirer', 'npm install mysql' and 'npm install console.table'.
-Then to run the application run 'node .\index.js'

 ## Usage Information
-Follow the above installation instructions then follow the command prompts to grow and shrink your company.
+Before running the application ensure you have followed the above installation instructions.
+Also to connect with mysql you have to put your password into the queries.js file to ensure it links with your personal mysql.
+Once this is done you can run the application with the command prompt 'node .\index.js' then follow the command prompts to grow and shrink your company.

 ## License